-This course includes the study of the structure and biochemical functions of cells and cellular components. animal and plant physiology, principles of genetics, and the interdependence of organisms in ecosystems.
+This course includes the study of the structure and biochemical functions of cells and cellular components, animal and plant physiology, principles of genetics, and the interdependence of organisms in ecosystems.
 Students will spend considerable time in unsupervised individual study and in laboratory work.
-All students are required to take the advanced placement examination in May.
+All students are required to take the AP Biology examination in May.

-ADVANCED PLACEMENT (AP) ENVIRONMENTAL SCIENCE A & B (3429A, 3429B), Grades 11 or 12, 1st & 2nd Sem., Onehalf Credit Per Sem.
-Prerequisite: Two years of lab science; one year life science; one year physical science; and one year of Algebra.
+ADVANCED PLACEMENT (AP) ENVIRONMENTAL SCIENCE A & B (3429A, 3429B), Grades 10-12, 1st & 2nd Sem., One-half Credit Per Sem.
+Prerequisite: Algebra I, Biology, Chemistry (corequisite)

-This course provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems. and to examine alternative solutions for resolving or preventing them.
-All students are required to take the advanced placement examination in May.
+The AP Environmental Science course is designed to be the equivalent of a one-semester, introductory college course in environmental science, through which students engage with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
+The course requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
+Environmental Science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry and geography.
+All students are required to take the AP Environmental Science examination in May.